souvik131/souvik131/README.md

 - 🎙️ **Podcast**: Shared thoughts on algo trading, quant research, and risk on [YouTube](https://www.youtube.com/watch?v=IRePtbh2MJs)
 - 🐦 **Twitter/X**: Share ideas, tools, and market analysis at [@Souvik131](https://x.com/Souvik131)
-- 🤝 **Community**: Learn and collaborate with other engineers and traders

 <!---